 Even more astounding was that people—mainly teens and young men—were running toward this mayhem instead of away from it.
 They were darting in and out of the chaos with glee, seemingly oblivious to the burning embers floating everywhere and smoke so thick that some of the young ladies on the floats were holding handkerchiefs over their face.

-Once we got over the shock of the initial assault on our senses, it was all good fun.
-The experience left us all with a slight ringing in our ears that lasted for hours afterward, but it was good fun nonetheless.
+Once we got over the shock of the initial assault on our senses, it was good fun.
+The experience left us all with a slight ringing in our ears that lasted for hours afterward, but it was enjoyable nonetheless.

-They are scarecrow-looking things, often with the same straw hats worn by campesinos and tattered old blue jeans and shirts stuffed with leaves or grass.
-Their heads are often of papier–mâché and hand painted.
+They are scarecrow-like creations, often with the same straw hats worn by campesinos and tattered old blue jeans and shirts stuffed with leaves or grass.
+Their heads are often of papier-mâché and hand painted.
 Sometimes, they crudely resemble public figures or celebrities.